 In relation to the aims of this review, only 5 studies were identified that met inclusion criteria.
 This is despite current international evidence suggesting that healthcare professionals are increasingly delegating tasks to other workers such as SCSWs (Nancarrow et al. 2005, Moran et al. 2012).
-Only four ICIs were identified (dysphagia management, rectal diazepam administration, training on chemical restraint and tracheal suctioning in mechanically ventilated individuals) across studies.
+Only four ICIs were identified (dysphagia management, rectal diazepam administration, training on chemical restraint and tracheal suctioning in mechanically ventilated individuals) across studies in relation to paid SCSWs delivering ICIs to adults.

-In those studies where an educational component was included, this comprised both a theoretical component and a practical element for education.
-However, there was no consistency across the studies with regards to the written information, the need for updates sessions or supervision in practice.
-There was no information included in any of the studies regarding the level of knowledge held by SCSW’s prior to undertaking the education about an ICI.
-With regards to the evaluation of education, there were different approaches taken within the studies.
-However, as there was no consistent approach it was not possible to compare the different types of approaches or their effectiveness.
-None of the studies addressed responsibility or accountability when SCSWs undertake ICIs.
+In those studies included in this review, where an educational component was included, this comprised both a theoretical component and a practical element for education.
+However, there was no consistency across the studies with regards to the written information provided, the need for update sessions or supervision in practice or how the studies were evaluated. |As there was no consistent approach to education; it was not possible to compare the different types of approaches or their effectiveness.
 The studies by McKenzie et al. (2002) and Hogg et al. (2012) both found significant improvements in knowledge post educational intervention when looking at general education of staff in relation to ID.
 These articles help to support the view that education can increase knowledge and confidence in providing ICIs.
 If staff are in receipt of the appropriate education it may also reduce the concern families have with the lack of competence and knowledge of SCSWs.
 Gerrard et al. (2009) highlight that a lack of competence and knowledge on the part of staff was the most common concern for families.
 Windley & Chapman (2010) highlighted that an emphasis on trial and error as a way to develop skills should be of concern as it could lead to inappropriate interventions and perhaps fatal errors.

 The RCN (2012) when looking at invasive interventions education for SCSWs caring for children, found that education should comprise of key elements: a competency-based approach; agreed clinical protocols; written goals for individuals; audit cycles (regular updating and reassessing of competence); evaluation criteria; statements of accountability; confidentiality; care of the required equipment; medical device training; emergency management and risk assessment (RCN 2012: 5).
 However, there is no such model available for SCSWs caring for adults.
 Information on of these areas are provided to some degree within the three studies (Sterrick & Foley 1999, Chadwick et al. 2002, Tredinnick & Cocks 2013), however none cover all of the elements.

+There was no information included in any of the studies regarding the level of knowledge held by SCSW’s prior to undertaking the education about an ICI.
 Wong & Wong (2008) highlight that educating staff in specific skills without attempting to increase knowledge and enhance attitudes may not provide the desired results.
 McVilly (1997) indicates that the role of value-based education is essential in developing an effective staff workforce.
 Although Rose et al. (2012) suggest that this assumption may be anecdotal as there is limited evidence to support their findings at present.
-Furthermore, none of these studies suggested the inclusion of service users, informal carers or support staff as part of the development of the educational package.
+Furthermore, none of the review studies suggested the inclusion of service users, informal carers or support staff as part of the development of the educational package.
 Biswas et al. (2009) believe that the participation of these groups in developing an education package is essential.
 This should be considered in the development of any education resources for the delivery of ICIs.